Lutu-gl/Chess-JavaFx/README.md

 # Chess
-A JavaFX Chess engine in the Making
+A JavaFX Chess engine in the Making, gets updated daily
-Gets Updated Daily